totalaj/IKEAWorkDemo/README.md

 Compile using `npm run build` or whatever your IDE has, as long as its using webpack

-I launch using (Live Server)[https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer], but something like webpack dev server should also work
+I launch using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for vscode, but something like webpack dev server should also work

 ## Controls